WICG/webpackage/explainers/navigation-to-unsigned-bundles.md

 #### 1. What information might this feature expose to Web sites or other parties, and for what purposes is that exposure necessary?

-If we allow [network access](#network-access) from untrusted bundles, they could be abused to [identify the set of people who have copies of the same download](#security-and-privacy-considerations).
+If we allow [network access](#network-access) from non-authoritative bundles, they could be abused to [identify the set of people who have copies of the same download](#security-and-privacy-considerations).

 We're blocking access to the `package:` URL because for local bundles that would